functionalone/aws-least-privilege/README.md

 Example usage to scan last 12 hours of X-Ray traces with verbose output:

 ```
-xray-least-privilege -v -r 720
+xray-privilege-scan -v -r 720
 ```

-Once completed `xray-least-privilege` will generate a policy document per Lambda Function.
+Once completed `xray-privilege-scan` will generate a policy document per Lambda Function.
 Each document will be named with a unique id of the form:

 `0fcacc5b207ffcd533267d2020962975.policy.json`